 7. Many Italians were glad to see the Mona Lisa back in its ‘true home’

-Peruggia had mistakenly believed that the Mona Lisa had been stolen from Florence by Napoleon, and felt he deserved a reward for doing his patriotic duty and returning it back to Italy (the Mona Lisa had in fact come to France more than two centuries before Napoleon was born).
+Peruggia had mistakenly believed that the Mona Lisa had been stolen from Florence by Napoleon, and felt he deserved a reward for doing his patriotic duty and returning it back to Italy.
+In fact, the portrait had come to France more than two centuries before Napoleon was born.

-Many Italians welcomed the painting home, with people flocking to see it when it was displayed briefly at the Uffizi Gallery for several weeks and toured through Italy.
+Many Italians welcomed the painting home.
+People flocked to see it during its brief display at the Uffizi Gallery and tour through Italy.